 When that’s the case, the financially savvy thing to do is to pick a card that will minimize the interest you pay rather than maximize the rewards you earn — because you’ll never find a card that pays you more rewards than charges you in interest!

 Enter the The Barclaycard® Ring MasterCard®.
-This credit card features an 8 percent regular APR — that about half the average APR of leading rewards credit cards.
+This credit card features a low variable APR on balance transfers and purchases — historically the Ring card’s APR has been around half of the APR on competing cards.

 What’s different about the Ring credit card

-The card is designed to be as simple as possible, with a low 8 percent variable regular APR and no balance transfer fee.
+The card is designed to be as simple as possible, with a low variable regular APR and no balance transfer fee.
 There’s no teaser/introductory rate that expires after a year.

 It saves you money on carrying a balance